KyawHtetWin/issem-machine-learning/rusted_roof_detection/ReadMe.md

-# Detecting Roof Rust with Machine Learning
+# Detecting Rust on the Roof

 ## Overview
 In this notebook, I build a machine learning model to identify roofs corroded with rust.
 This is a quick prototype to see what's possible by adapting the ResNet model for rust detection, and the results